-8.5 Publications Current publications in English: Chapters from Nordic Statistical Yearbook.
-8.6 On-line database The statistics are published in the StatBank under in the following tables: - NABB10: Employment (10a3-grouping) by socioeconomic status, industry and time - NAHB: Employment and population by socioeconomic status and time - NKHB: Employment and population by socioeconomic status, seasonal adjustment and time - NKBB10: Employment (10a3-grouping) by socioeconomic status, industry, seasonal adjustment and time - NABB19: Employment (19a2-grouping) by socioeconomic status, industry and time - NABB36: Employment (36a2-grouping) by socioeconomic status, industry and time - NABB69: Employment (69-grouping) by socioeconomic status, industry and time - NABB117: Employment (117-grouping) by socioeconomic status, industry and time - NIO5: Employment by socioeconomic status, industry and time - NIO5F: Employment (69 industries) by socioeconomic status, industry and time 8.7 Micro-data access Data is not available additionally detailed than published.
-8.8 Other Internal deliveries to ADAM.
+8.6 On-line database

+The statistics are published in the StatBank under in the following tables:

+- NABB10: Employment (10a3-grouping) by socioeconomic status, industry and time - NAHB: Employment and population by socioeconomic status and time - NKHB: Employment and population by socioeconomic status, seasonal adjustment and time - NKBB10: Employment (10a3-grouping) by socioeconomic status, industry, seasonal adjustment and time - NABB19: Employment (19a2-grouping) by socioeconomic status, industry and time - NABB36: Employment (36a2-grouping) by socioeconomic status, industry and time - NABB69: Employment (69-grouping) by socioeconomic status, industry and time - NABB117: Employment (117-grouping) by socioeconomic status, industry and time

+8.7 Micro-data access

+Data is not available additionally detailed than published.

+8.8 Other

+Internal deliveries to ADAM.

-8.9 Confidentiality - policy Data Confidentiality Policy for Statistics Denmark.
+8.9 Confidentiality - policy

+Data Confidentiality Policy for Statistics Denmark is applied.

-8.10 Confidentiality - data treatment Not relevant for these statistics.
+8.10 Confidentiality - data treatment

 8.11 Documentation on methodology

+Methodological documents (in Danish) related to the national accounts statistics can be found under Documentation on the topic page Nationalregnskab.

-Specific information about Denmark's ESA2010-revision: Major revision of national accounts.
+Specific information about Denmark's 2024 benchmark revision: Major revision of national accounts.

 8.12 Quality documentation

 Results from the quality evaluation of products and selected processes are available in detail for each statistics and in summary reports for the Working Group on Quality.

 9 Contact

-The administrative placement of these statistics is in the division of National Accounts.
-The person responsible is Sabawon Ghazi, tel. +45 39 17 35 45, e-mail: sgh@dst.dk
+The administrative placement of these statistics is in the division of National Accounts, Climate and Environment, Economic Statistics.
+The contact person is Martin Brandstrup, tel.: + 45 2380 5750, and e-mail: BRN@dst.dk.

-9.1 Contact organisation

-Statistics Denmark

-9.2 Contact organisation unit

-National Accounts, Economic Statistics

-9.3 Contact name

-Sabawon Ghazi

-9.4 Contact person function

-Responsible for the statistics

-9.5 Contact mail address

-Sejrøgade 11, 2100 Copenhagen

-9.6 Contact email address

-sgh@dst.dk

-9.7 Contact phone number

-+45 39 17 35 45

-9.8 Contact fax number

-+45 39 17 39 99